CDCgov/prime-reportstream/prime-router/docs/proposals/0004-settings-api/settings_api.md

     - `api/organizations/<organization-name>/receivers/secrets`
 - Rework the Organization and associated structures to closely match the UX
 - Rename OrganizationService to Receiver and OrganizationClient to Sender (back to the way it was)
+- Rework jurisdicationalFilters to match jurisdictional boundary of the organization
 - Extend the current Azure Functions App with a Settings function.
 - For Azure functions, a `settings` database table.
 The table will be a hybrid of metadata about the setting as well as a JSON structure with the actual setting.